 HWS students will take four courses at JCU, chosen from an extensive range of subject areas within the sciences, with opportunities for electives in other areas of study.
 As a major research university known for its field and laboratory facilities, the curriculum serves students in the sciences particularly well (note: priority will be given to students whose academic needs can’t be met in the Queensland, Australia program.)

 JCU is a large university and students will often enroll in classes that have 100-200 students.
 The faculty assume that students are independent learners and while they are accessible to students needing assistance, the onus is on the student to seek help when appropriate.
 Grading standards are rigorous and tend to weigh heavily on one or two exams rather than being distributed over a larger number of small assignments.
 For course information, click here.

 This program is intended for students in the sciences, particularly those whose academic needs can’t be met in the Queensland, Australia program.

 This program is open to all juniors and seniors majoring in one of the sciences in good academic and social standing with a minimum GPA of 3.0.
-Exchange opportunities depend on the availability of slots at the host institution and often are limited to just one or two per semester.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.